 Founder of Sprinkles cupcakes, Candace Nelson, and aforementioned baker Adriano Zumbo are the main judges of this Netflix original program.
 There are few other game shows as regimented as this one, where time is really the show’s main villain.
 The variety of cakes, cupcakes, and confections that the bakers produce are mouthwatering, if also stress-inducing.

 The tabloids made it out as if this British show was embroiled in controversy with Great British Bake Off, but in reality, the shows are starkly different.
 Two (or more) families compete per episode to prepare large meals, and you can probably already imagine the dysfunction that ensues.
-The first season is up on Netflix, and the second is airing currently in the UK.
-Expect that to be uploaded for the U.S. once it is wrapped.

 After the death of Parts Unknown’s fearless host, Anthony Bourdain, his fans made it clear that removing the program from Netflix would be a bad business move, to say the least.
 So Netflix made sure to work out the rights to keep it up for a little while longer.
 Bourdain won 10 Primetime Emmy Awards for his compassion onscreen and continued interest in his daily life in what makes people come together.